MAGIC Agent Skills is now open source! Star on GitHub

 How It Works

-The Linguistic Agent Skills suite is organized around a 5-phase pipeline that reflects how experienced computational linguists actually approach low-resource language work.
-The linguistic-orchestrator skill coordinates routing between specialist skills and tracks workspace state in workspace_state.md.
+The Computational Linguistics suite is organized around a 5-phase pipeline that reflects how experienced computational linguists actually approach low-resource language work.
+The magic-linguistic-orchestrator skill coordinates routing between specialist skills and tracks workspace state in workspace_state.md.

 The 5-Phase Pipeline